Tornadoes of 2023: June 14–19 (United States)

 EF3 damage to a home near Louin, Mississippi.

 Multiple rounds of severe thunderstorms and strong tornadoes impacted a large portion of the South, the Midwest, and the Great Plains in mid-June.
 The unusual outbreak sequence produced strong tornadoes in the Deep South, a region that rarely sees significant tornado activity late in the season except for tornadoes spawned by tropical cyclones.
 On June 14, the SPC issued a moderate risk for parts of the southern United States, including a 10% risk area for tornadoes.
 A number of severe-thunderstorm and tornado watches were issued from the Ark-La-Tex region to northern Florida, and numerous supercells formed later that day.
 A large EF2 tornado moved between Blakely and Arlington, Georgia, significantly damaging trees, outbuildings, and several homes.
 Two EF1 tornadoes caused considerable damage in Abbeville and Eufaula, Alabama, and an EF2 tornado severely damaged an industrial building and flipped cars in Cass County, Texas.
 There were over 300 reports of large hail and damaging winds, including wind gusts reaching 82 mph and hail up to 5 in in diameter in Mississippi.
 On June 15, the SPC issued a moderate risk of severe weather across much of Oklahoma, a small part of Texas, and Kansas.
 This included a 45% risk area for large hail and damaging winds, and a 10% risk area for tornadoes in the eastern Texas and Oklahoma panhandles, along with southwestern Oklahoma.
 That afternoon, rounds of intense supercells formed across the region and pushed eastward.
 One produced a destructive EF3 tornado that tracked through Perryton, Texas, which inflicted major damage to brick buildings in the downtown area, destroyed many homes, vehicles, and industrial buildings, killed three people, and injured at least 100 others.
 An EF2 tornado near Loco, Oklahoma, damaged or destroyed several homes, destroyed outbuildings, and snapped many trees and power poles.
 Other tornadoes were confirmed in Oklahoma and Texas, along with significant straight-line wind and hail damage.
 Farther north and well outside of the risk area, supercell thunderstorms unexpectedly developed along western Lake Erie and moved southeast.
 These supercells produced multiple tornadoes in Ohio, including three that were rated EF2.
 One caused extensive damage in the Point Place neighborhood in Toledo, Ohio.
 Severe weather also continued to impact the Gulf Coast and the Southeast later that night into the early morning of June 16, where many instances of damaging winds, large hail and isolated tornadoes were reported.
 An EF2 tornado hit Pensacola Beach, Florida, heavily damaging homes and tossing boats.
 Flash flooding in Pensacola, Florida, was caused by 9.23 in of rain in five hours and strong straight-line winds blew a tree into a house, killing one person.
 Flooding triggered a flash flood emergency.
-Two weak tornadoes touched down in the Delaware Valley, and more weak tornadoes touched down in Texas, Florida, Mississippi, Alabama, and Virginia.
+Two weak tornadoes touched down in the Philadelphia metropolitan area, and more weak tornadoes touched down in Texas, Florida, Mississippi, Alabama, and Virginia.
 By June 16, the storms had left 664,000 customers without power along the Gulf Coast.